-Medicare Planning: 6 Things All Seniors Should Do Today
+Medicare Planning: 6 Things All Medicare-Eligibles Should Do Today

 Many Seniors 65 and over are very independent and are living their lives with little to no assistance.
 As November is National Medicare Family Caregiver’s Month, we decided to write an article about what you and family can do now to ensure you maintain your best healthcare as you get older.